jtmcgrath/wpc-extended/README.md

 ### Get Setting

-Gets the value for a single setting.
+Returns the value for a single setting.

 *Method*
 ```php